 Leaving Aljezur, after a few kilometers I suggest you turn right in the direction of Monte Clerigo beach, with a landscape that seems unreal and very special, and the Arrifana beach with the sand shell is a rare beauty.
 As in all the beaches of Portugal, the best moments are those during the low tide, since the difference of almost 2 meters between high and low tide in the sea-level match hundred meters of the beach at your disposal, which a few hours before was hiding under water.

 Arrifana is excellent for surfing.
 A little further south is an endless beach that is perfect for walking lonely.
 It is the Bordeira beach, another jewel of the Costa Vicentina.
-A little further south, await two other very nice beaches, connected to each other in the low tide with the Cordoama beach and that of Castelejo, which are accessible from the village of Vila do Bispo.
+A little further south, await two other very nice beaches, connected to each other in the low tide with the Cordoama beach and that of Castelejo, which is accessible from the village of Vila do Bispo.
 The town is justly famous for its crustaceans.

 These parts serve them warm, after a quick boil in salted water, together with buttered toast and chilled Draught beer.
 This trip ends with a visit to Cabo of S. Vicente, on rocky outcrops, where we see fishermen in unlikely situations, or in the small Beliche Beach, just before Sagres that was a marvel accessible from the local road, with long stairs.